-- Cleaning cuts, scrapes, and burns
+- Health concerns, like cleaning cuts, scrapes, and burns

-Of course, if we have a real disaster, and I’m expecting one or I wouldn’t be doing what I’m doing, you will need quite a lot of water.
+Of course, if we have a real disaster, and I’m expecting one, or I wouldn’t be doing what I’m doing, you will need quite a lot of water.

 How Much Water Do We Need?

 You may know by now that The American Red Cross recommends one gallon of water per person per day.
-Additionally, they recommend that everyone have enough water to last three days.
+Additionally, they recommend that everyone have enough water to last at least three days.
 Three days of water should be enough to get you through periods of water shut-offs or contamination from natural disasters like earthquakes, tornados, and ice storms, in many cases.

 I am here to tell you, that’s not going to cut it, period.
-You need four-gallons of water per person per day.
+You need four gallons of water per person per day.